wundergraph/go-arena/README.md

 This patterns keeps memory usage low and predictable while avoiding the number of small allocations.
 In our case, using the arena pattern reduces CPU usage by 50% and latency by 20% while increasing memory usage by 30%.

+## Credits

+This library is based on the excellent work by [ortuman/nuke](https://github.com/ortuman/nuke) ⚡.
+The original implementation provided the foundation for this memory arena library.
+We've adapted and extended it for our specific use cases while maintaining the core concepts and performance benefits.

 ## Arena Lifecycle

 The Arena interface provides two methods for managing memory: